 Elsa is a very driven dog, while Osiris is a laid-back goofball.
 These two make the perfect pair to balance.

-We specialize in exotic colors such as: Blue, Lilac, Merle, Tan Points, Chocolate, Platinum, Intensity, and Isabella varieties while maintaining functionality and great health so families can have a great, fun, and reliable companion to be included in all adventures.
+We specialize in exotic colors such as: Blue, Lilac, Merle, Tan Points, Chocolate, Platinum, Intensity, Isabella, and Fluffy varieties while maintaining functionality and great health.
+Families are guaranteed a beautiful, fun, and reliable companion to be included in all adventures.

-We also train all our dogs.
+All of our dogs are obedience trained in house.
 Training starts around 5-6 weeks of age.
-With treats, they learn basic commands like sit, down, and wait.
+With utilization of treats or toys, they learn basic commands like come, sit, down, and wait.

 All of our puppies and dogs are cared for in a loving home environment as part of the family, never raised in cages.

 Our puppies enjoy various activities throughout their day including puppy socialization, pad training, photography, learning commands, and puppy play time.

 Vet Wellness Record